 My guess is that Coca-Cola energy will be priced somewhere around $2 per 8.4 fl.oz can once it’s available in the United States to compete directly with Red Bull.

 If that’s too pricey for you, you can check out my favorite energy drink which ships right to your door for around $1 per drink.

 That’s even more affordable than buying a can of Coca-Cola energy off the shelf in Hungary and you don’t need to fly all the way to Eastern Europe to get it!

 Where to buy Coca-Cola energy drink

-At the moment, Coca-Cola energy is only available in Hungary and Spain.
-There aren't any plans to expand beyond Europe until at least 2020.
+At the moment, Coca-Cola energy is available in Europe and Australia.

-If you really want to try Coca-Cola energy for yourself, your best bet is to travel to Spain or Hungary and get some there.
+If you really want to try Coca-Cola energy for yourself, your best bet is to travel to a country where it’s already availble.

 Or you could ask a European friend to get some for you, which is what I did.

 How many cans of Coca-Cola Energy can I drink in a day?